Global Executive MBA

 This course focuses on the behavioural aspect of judgment and decision-making.
 How do people make decisions?
 What are the common pitfalls of managerial decisions?
 Research shows that people rely on a small number of heuristics in making decisions.
 These heuristics are extremely useful: they are fast, easy and they get us close to the right answer most of the time.
 However, they can also lead to serious mistakes.
 While intuition often serves us well, there are many decision traps that we tend to fall into on a repeated basis.
 The goal of this course is to help participants learn to make better decisions by improving their understanding of the workings of the mind.
 In short, the course is about the psychology of decision-making.

-Data Science for Executives
+Data Science (and Machine Learning) for Executives

 The abundance of data revolutionises many industries, and creates new, data-intensive business models.
 To take advantage of this trend, today’s executives need to be more comfortable with “data science” – an emerging discipline that combines data analytics and business, as well as modern machine learning methods that provide powerful business solutions.
 The goal of this course is to build your capability in data science so that you can effectively add value through the intelligent management and use of data in your organisations.
 The course will combine four key elements: (introduction to) the process of data analytics, (introduction to) various machine learning and AI methods, business applications, and basic coding/programming (in R, one of the leading open-source tools for analysing data that you will be able to use in your jobs).
 The emphasis will be not on the technicalities or theory, but rather on applications to various business cases in finance, marketing, and operations, among other disciplines.